varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/contracts.md

 ### Monte-Carlo simulation
 Using Monte-Carlo simulation, we can estimate the option position’s probability of Profit (POP) at expiration.
-First, we can develop a simulation of the price of the underlying asset `XYZ` e.g., using a geometric Brownian motion model developed from historical data, and then use that model to project the underlying price into the future until expiration.
-Finally, we count the number of simulation trajectories in which a profit condition is met and divide that by the total number of trajectories to arrive at the probability that the profit condition is satisfied.
+First, we can develop a simulation of the price of the underlying asset `XYZ,` e.g., using a geometric Brownian motion model developed from historical data, and then use that model to project the underlying price into the future until expiration.
+Finally, we can compute the cumulative probability curve to determine the probability that a profit condition is satisfied.

 To explore this idea, let's compute the probability of profit of a [short strangle](https://www.investopedia.com/terms/s/strangle.asp) position in [AMD](https://finance.yahoo.com/quote/AMD/) in {prf:ref}`pop-amd-strange-expiration`: